pdrbrnd/redux-jwt-api-middleware/README.md

 - `apiMiddleware` - The middleware
 - `Auth` - An Auth class to help saving stuff to localStorage
 - `createDataReducer` - A reducer creator to help create simple reducers to save and delete auth data
+- `checkAuth` - An High Order Component to protect routes

 ### Actions